suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 be afforded confidentiality using encryption.

-Encryption prevents third parties, including attackers, from gaining access to the firmware image.
-For example, return-oriented programming (ROP) requires intimate knowledge of the target firmware and encryption makes this approach much more difficult to exploit.
+Encryption prevents third parties, including attackers, from gaining access to the firmware binary.
+Hackers typically need intimate knowledge of the target firmware to mount their attacks.
+For example, return-oriented programming (ROP) requires access to the binary and encryption makes it much more difficult to write exploits.

 The SUIT manifest provides the data needed for authorized recipients of the firmware image to decrypt it.

-A symmetric cryptographic key is established for encryption and decryption, and that key can be applied to a SUIT manifest, firmware images, or personalization data, depending on the encryption choices of the firmware author.
-This symmetric key can be established using a variety of mechanisms; this document defines two approaches for use with the IETF SUIT manifest.
-Key establishment can be provided by the hybrid public-key encryption (HPKE) scheme or AES Key Wrap (AES-KW) with a pre-shared key-encryption key.
+The firmware image is encrypted using a symmetric key.
+This symmetric cryptographic key is established for encryption and decryption, and that key can be applied to a SUIT manifest, firmware images, or personalization data, depending on the encryption choices of the firmware author.

+A symmetric key can be established using a variety of mechanisms; this document defines two approaches for use with the IETF SUIT manifest, namely:

+- hybrid public-key encryption (HPKE), and
+- AES Key Wrap (AES-KW) using a pre-shared key-encryption key (KEK).

 These choices reduce the number of possible key establishment options and thereby help increase interoperability between different SUIT manifest parser implementations.

-The document also contains a number of examples for developers.
+The document also contains a number of examples.

 # Conventions and Terminology